 - Tie: Not required, but they sure do look spiffy.

 - Jewelry: Pack it up carefully, and keep in your carry-on.
 Be sure to use the safe available in your cabin for any valuables.

 This Disney Cruise packing list doesn’t stop at home.
 You’ll need to pack up a day bag every day when you head out of your stateroom for fun on the ship.
 The hallways are long, so running back to your room can be a pain.
-When you print this packing list, cut out this section and tuck in a day bag so you’ll have a handy checklist for day-to-day items.
+When you print this packing list, cut out this section and tuck it in a day bag so you’ll have a handy checklist for day-to-day items.

 - Hats: With everything to do on deck, you’re likely to get a burnt nose even before you hit the beach.

 - Sunglasses: You’ll be taking these out and putting them back in your bag more than any other item during this trip.

 - Cellphone: If this is your primary camera, keep it in a Ziplock or other bag to prevent it from getting wet on deck.

 This isn’t just any cruise… so, of course, there are Disney extras you should pack, too.